|

 Social mining bees

-in the ground.
+dug in the ground.
 Many live in social communities.
-In spring, several sisters of
+In spring, several

-the species Halictus scabiosae share a common nest.
-The biggest among
+sisters of the species Halictus scabiosae share a common nest.
+The

-them acquires the leading role with the aid of her aggressive behaviour.
+biggest among them acquires the leading role with the aid of her aggressive

-While her sisters leave to gather pollen and nectar, she remains in the nest,
+behaviour.
+While her sisters leave to gather pollen and nectar, she remains

-protecting it from parasites and predators.
-She lays her eggs onto the
+in the nest, protecting it from parasites and predators.
+She lays her eggs

 "roommates".
 As soon as her daughters hatch and assume the tasks of